predragnikolic/InlineFold/README.md

 If a rule is specific to a particular syntax, for example Python.
 Open a python file.
-Click `Preferences > Settings - Syntax Specific` and specify the `"inline_fold.rules"` that should apply to Python files.
+Click `Preferences > Settings - Syntax Specific` and specify the `"inline_fold.rules"`.
+Those rules will only apply to Python files.

 ```jsonc
 // Python.sublime-settings